opencollective/opencollective-tools/README.md

 ## Prerequisite

-1. Add an API Key (Personal Token) and production API URL in a `.env` file.
+1. Add a Personal Token (API Key) and production API URL in a `.env` file.

 ```
-# For 1k project scripts
+# For GitHub Sponsors AND 1kproject scripts
-API_KEY=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+PERSONAL_TOKEN=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 API_URL=https://api.opencollective.com

 # For Slack scripts